 If you choose the video or playlist option you’ll get three choices.

-It’s thought that the youtube algorithm puts a lot of weight on how much engagement you get on your new uploads.
-If your latest video doesn’t get many views then youtube doesn’t promote it as much and it’s though that that can have a knock on affect to your next upload.
+Maybe the YouTube algorithm puts a lot of weight on how much engagement you get on your new uploads.
+If your latest video doesn’t get many views then YouTube doesn’t promote it as much and it’s though that that can have a knock on affect to your next upload.
 The good thing about using your most recent upload is that it’s going to automatically change every time you upload a new video.
 The drawback is that you’re wasting a spot for any viewers that have already seen your latest video.

-Take a look at the percentage of subscribed users watching your most recent upload in your analytics, compared to the amount of subscribers watching your back catalog.
-Sadly there’s no easy way to do it, take a look at the stats on some of your videos to get an idea of where your views are coming from.
+View the percentage of your subscribers watching your recent upload in your analytics.
+Compare it to the amount of subscribers watching your back catalog.
+Sadly there’s no easy way to do it.
+Take a look at the stats on some of your videos to get an idea of where your views are coming from.
 If you’re getting a lot of non subscriber views on your back catalog and not so many on your most recent uploads then it might be worth including your most recent upload to get those non subscribed viewers lurking on your back catalog onto your newest content.

-If most of your views overall are coming from subscribers then consider skipping this element as chances are your subscribers will already have seen your most recent video and it’s just wasting a spot for something they might be more interested in.
+If most of your views overall are coming from subscribers then consider skipping this element as chances are your subscribers will already have seen your most recent video.
+It’s just wasting a spot for something they might be more interested in.

 The best for viewer option lets youtube select one of your videos that it thinks the viewer is most likely to be interested in and display that.
 Youtube has proven it is fairly good at working out what viewers would want to watch based on the video they are already watching.
 I’m sure I’m not the only one that’s ended up spending way longer on youtube than I intended too because of the recommended videos sidebar.